Artificial Intelligence Surveillance: Add AI to Cameras

 Begin With High-Priority Zones

-Connecting the platform to video management systems using cameras covering critical areas delivers immediate value.
-Operators familiarize themselves with how contextual analysis distinguishes genuine threats from routine activity—identifying individuals exhibiting distress, unauthorized entry attempts, or suspicious reconnaissance behaviors that traditional motion detection would miss.
+Connecting the platform to video management systems using cameras covering critical areas, such as entry points, perimeters, and locations with recurring security concerns, delivers immediate value.
+Operators familiarize themselves with how contextual analysis distinguishes genuine threats from routine activity, identifying individuals exhibiting distress, unauthorized entry attempts, or suspicious reconnaissance behaviors that traditional motion detection would miss.

-Detection parameters tune to site-specific operational conditions during this phase, learning normal patterns to better surface genuine security concerns.
+Detection parameters are tuned to site-specific operational conditions during this phase, learning normal patterns to better surface genuine security concerns.

 Scale Across Facilities